jldantas/leet/README.md

 - CLI should also read a job file and configure itself properly
 - Find a way to efficiently handle errors from threadpools (cb backend)
 - Save jobs to continue later
+- Do not wait for a command to be completed once the live response session has started, it is more efficient (async?)

 ## Features